manaswikamila05/Machine-Learning/README.md

 Broadly speaking, it is a form of predictive modelling technique which tells us the relationship between the dependent (target variable) and independent variables (predictors).

+Linear regression
+- Process of estimating relationship between variables
+- Explains change in dependent variable with change in predictors
+- Uses: forecasing and prediction
+- Shows correlation and causation.
+Coreelation does not imply causation
+- A form of parametric regression.
+Data follows fixed parameters.
+- Regression guarantees interpolation and not extrapolation.

+In simple terms, a parametric model can be described using a finite number of parameters.
+For e.g., a linear regression model built using n independent variables will have exactly n ‘parameters’ (i.e., n coefficients).
+The entire model can be described using these n parameters.

+Interpolation means using the model to predict the value of a dependent variable on the independent values that lie within the range of data you already have.
+Extrapolation, on the other hand, means predicting the dependent variable on the independent values that lie outside the range of the data the model was built on.

 Two types of linear regression :
 - Simple linear regression
 - Multiple linear regression